 Launch the VirtualBox guest:

 The output will show the VM starting.
+(If this is the first launch then the box will be downloaded, which will take some time.)
 When the command prompt is returned, then the system will be ready to inspect.

-Use the local web browser to login to the UI at
+Use the local web browser to login to the user interface at

 The default administrative user is